AlyshaJohnson/Journey_to_green/README.md

 - User Experience - what does the quiz look like; is the flow through the quiz the same; are all elements where they are expected?
 - Functionality - do the buttons work as expected; does the question counter count?
 - Performance - how responsive is the site?
-- Other - this includes spelling and grammatical errors.

 The user experience is consistent on Chrome, Firefox and Safari.
 The instruction videos in Safari do not load - this bug has been captured.